Pecral/BoardTracker/README.md

 ###Development Stage
 ---

-There's only a repository for Microsoft SQL server at the moment.
-Have a look at the DatabaseCreation.sql file under the directory DatabaseScripts to create your database.
-You can implement your own repository with the implementation of the interface "ITrackingRepository".
+There's only a repository for Microsoft SQL server and MySQL at the moment, you can create your own repository with the implementation of the interface "ITrackingRepository" though.

 ###Configuration
 ---